Who We Are

 Sammy Gensaw is a Yurok fisherman and youth activist who has gone around the world fighting dams and displacement of natives.
 He is the director of Ancestral Guard and is on the board Nature Rights Council.

 Tom Stokely retired in 2008 after serving 23 years as a Principal Planner with the Natural Resources Division of Trinity County, where he focused on Trinity River and Central Valley Project salmon and steelhead restoration.
 He was appointed by the Interior Secretary to represent PCFFA on a federal advisory committee for the Trinity River Restoration Program and served as vice-chairman and chairman until the Trump Administration dismantled the committee.

-Javier Silva is a tribal member with the Sherwood Valley Band of Pomo.
-He resides in Fort Bragg and has worked for tribes for more than 20 years in environmental planning and management.
+Javier Silva is a Tribal Member with the Sherwood Valley Band of Pomo.
+He resides in Fort Bragg and has worked for Tribes for over 20 years in Environmental Planning and Management.
 Javier promotes utilizing traditional ecological knowledge and is an advocate for sustainable management of the environment.